MarkPflug/MSBuildGitHash/README.md

 ```

 ## Version History
+_2.0.2_
+- Fix issues introduced by changes from the Microsoft.NET.Sdk.

 _2.0.1_
 - Restores the ability to use `MSBuildGitHashSuppressDirtyWarning` to suppress warnings that was lost during the 2.0 refactor.